 19. For those of us that take summers off of homeschooling, we’re almost to the finish line for this year!
 That was fast, right!?
 Take some time at the beginning of the month to sit down and plan out the last weeks of school.
 Write down your goals and ideas for the remainder of the year.
 Then plug those ideas into your calendar so you make sure they happen!
 Don’t plan too much, just be intentional with these last days and finish strong!

 20. Do some spring cleaning.
 Go floor by floor and room by room.
-As you clean, have a bag for garbage, to donate, and to sell in a garage sale when the weather heats up.
+As you clean, have a bag for garbage, donate, and sell.

-21. Get excited for next year’s homeschool!
-Go to a local conference if you can.
-If you can’t get to one, here’s some of my very favorite homeschool books.
+21. Get excited about next year’s homeschool!
+Here are some of my very favorite homeschool books.
 Treat them as “sessions” at a conference and take notes to continue making your homeschool better and better.

 - The Big What Now Book of Learning Styles by Carol Barnier

 - A Charlotte Mason Education: A Homeschooling How To Manual